mutantzombie/SessionOriginSecurity/README.md

 The response header may also include an expiration in seconds.
 The expiration allows the browser to remember this response and forego subsequent pre-flight checks for the duration of the value.

 The following example instructs the browser to include a cookie with a cross-origin request to the destination origin even if the cookie’s policy had been 'self‘.
-(In the absence of a reply header, the browser would otherwise not include the cookie.)
+(In the absence of a reply header, the browser would otherwise exclude the cookie.)

 Access-Control-SOS-Reply: 'allow' expires=600